Welcome to HOW TO LIVE STREAM LIKE A PRO - your ultimate guide to becoming a pro at Facebook LIVE

 They do not require technically challenging installs.

-The clip/lavalier microphone is great for presenters or informational videos where speaking is the priority.
+A clip/lavalier microphone is great for presenters or informational videos where speaking is the priority.

-The other two microphones are better for singing.
 If you own a good microphone already.
 You can purchase the USB Mixer and plug your microphone and music playback into this and then use the USB OUTPUT as your live stream feed.
 This mixer doesn't have an FX/REVERB function so if you also have a mixer, we would suggest using your mixer and taking the output from that into a 'Alesis Core 1' USB audio interface.
 Again this works the same as the USB Mixer and allows you to select this source as your LIVE STREAM audio.

 Facebook LIVE requires a VIDEO and AUDIO source.
 These can be easily added by USB audio/video products.